KSP-KOS/KOS/doc/source/structures/communication/message.rst

     when it was processed by the receiving script, it's possibile that the vessel that sent the message might not exist anymore.
 It could have either exploded, or been recovered, or been merged into another vessel via docking.
+Another possible case is that the message was not sent from a vessel at all but from the KSC.

     You can check the value of the ``:HASSENDER`` suffix to find out if the sender of the message is still a valid vessel.
-    If :attr:`HASSENDER` is false, then :attr:`SENDER` won't give you an object of type :struct:`Vessel` and instead will give you just a :struct:`Boolean` false.
+If :attr:`HASSENDER` is false, then :attr:`SENDER` won't give you an object of type :struct:`Vessel` and instead will give you just a :struct:`Boolean`.

 .. attribute:: Message:CONTENT